osmanatam/100-days-of-code/post-log.md

 Since I last wrote in here, I made another deepfake model.
 I trained it to about 200k iterations but it started to get worse at one point.
 So I need to learn a bit more.

 ### Making an App
 But since then, I've put deepfakes aside to work on a business.
-I don't know if I want to talk about what is yet, so lets call it **Project WT**.
+I don't want to talk about what is yet, so we'll call it **Project WT**.
 Let's just say it's similar to a gift registry application but it's geared towards a certain untapped market.

 I made a lot of the frontend of **Project WT** already.
 Today started the backend.
 I'm using a MERN stack to develop the app.